FontForge on Mac OS X

 Other sources and versions

-To install an update:
+Once downloaded, to install an update:

 Building from source

-Build with source using Homebrew in the normal way:
+Build with source using Homebrew:

-brew install python gettext libpng jpeg libtiff giflib cairo pango libspiro czmq fontconfig automake libtool pkg-config glib pango
+brew install python gettext libpng jpeg libtiff giflib cairo pango libspiro czmq fontconfig automake libtool pkg-config glib pango gtk+3

 Advanced Configuration